-IMPLEMENTATION (9-14) Adapting and implementing the key components of Guided Pathways to meet student needs at scale.
+IMPLEMENTATION (9-14)Adapting and implementing the key components of Guided Pathways to meet student needs at scale.

 SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 13.
-ASSESSING AND DOCUMENTING LEARNING (Ensure Students are Learning)The college tracks ^O College is currently not assessing and documenting or planning to assess and document individual student's learning.
+ASSESSING AND DOCUMENTING LEARNING (Ensure Students are Learning) The college tracks attainment of learning outcomes and that information is easily accessible to students and faculty.
+Consistent and ongoing assessment of learning is taking place to assess whether students are O College is currently not assessing and documenting or planning to assess and document individual student's learning.
 Attainment of learning outcomes are not consistently tracked or made available to students and faculty.
 Only a few programs examine and use learning outcomes results to improve the effectiveness of instruction.
-Attainment of learning outcomes tracked or made available to students and faculty for most programs.
+O Attainment of learning outcomes tracked or made available to students and faculty for most programs.
 Most programs examine and use learning outcomes results to improve the effectiveness of instruction.
-Attainment of learning outcomes tracked or made available to students and faculty for most programs.
-All programs examine and use learning outcomes results to improve the effectiveness of instruction. assessment of learning is taking place to assess whether students are mastering learning outcomes and building skills across each program and using results of learning outcomes assessment to improve the effectiveness of instruction in their programs. ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- -- -- -- --
+O Attainment of learning outcomes tracked or made available to students and faculty for most programs.
+All programs examine and use learning outcomes results to improve the effectiveness of instruction.

+nastering learning butcomes and building kills across each program and using results of earning outcomes assessment to improve the effectiveness of instruction an their programs.